validitylabs/HOPR-PL-Substrate/README.md

 HOPR uses payment channels between adjacent nodes in the network and routes payments along these edges.

-During the initialisation phase, each node crawls the network in order to find others who are also willing to speak the HOPR protocol.
+During the initialization phase, each node crawls the network in order to find others who are also willing to speak the HOPR protocol.
 They then select from the set of received nodes a subset of nodes with whom they intend to establish a payment channel.

-Initialising a payment channel means that two participants agree on a certain amount of assets from each of them and lock these assets until both of them agree on how to distribute them.
+Initializing a payment channel means that two participants agree on a certain amount of assets from each of them and lock these assets until both of them agree on how to distribute them.
 In case they do not find a consensus, they always have the chance to restore the original or latest stored status that is signed off from both sides.
 Once they agree on a new distribution, they both sign a message that encodes the new state and store this transaction until either one of them initiates a payout or they agree on another distribution.

 State changes are incrementally numbered such that an honest node is able to convince the distributed ledger of the rightful most recent state of the payment channel.
 In order to give nodes that opportunity, each node listens to the payment channel closing event and is allowed to present a more recent transaction within a defined amount of time.